-Once you have edited your characters, you can resize them and place them where you want them to be in the scene.
+Once you have edited your each character, you can resize them and place them where you want them to be in the scene.

-Choose items that you would like to include in the scene.
+Choose items that you would like to include in the scene; we have tons of art to choose from, and you don't have to draw a thing!
 You may choose from the many located in the “Items” category, or you may use the search bar to find something specific.
 Once you have found what you are looking for, drag it into the scene and resize as necessary.

 Many of our items have image options!

 Let’s add some dialogue!
-Click on the “Speech Bubbles” category and choose from our many speech and thought bubbles.
-Drag into the scene, type your dialogue, and resize as necessary.
+Click on the “Speech Bubbles” category and choose from our many speech and thought bubbles to enhance your storyline.
+Drag into the scene, write your dialogue, and resize as necessary.

 Want to make your dialogue pop?
 Try using one of our sound effects, located in the “Action” category under “Speech Bubbles”!